rook/rook/Documentation/standalone.md

 ![Standalone Rook Architecture](media/standalone.png)

-The Rook daemon `rookd` is a Docker container that has all that is needed to bootstrap, scale and manage a storage cluster.
+The Rook daemon `rook` is a Docker container that has all that is needed to bootstrap, scale and manage a storage cluster.
 Each machine in the cluster must run the Rook daemon.

-`rookd` embeds Etcd to store configuration and coordinate cluster-wide management operations. `rookd` will automatically bootstrap Etcd, manage it, and scale it as the cluster grows.
+`rook` embeds Etcd to store configuration and coordinate cluster-wide management operations. `rook` will automatically bootstrap Etcd, manage it, and scale it as the cluster grows.
 It's also possible to use an external Etcd instead of the embedded one if needed.